 Priority focus areas for support will be to enhance capacity across all aspects of the sector and build a strong pipeline of mRNA therapeutic candidates.

-Applications are now open for the mRNA Victoria Research Acceleration Fund, which provides $2 million in grant support to accelerate RNA-based therapeutics research.
-Learn more and apply
+Applications are now closed for the mRNA Victoria Research Acceleration Fund, which provides $2 million in grant support to accelerate RNA-based therapeutics research.

 mRNA Victoria will run grant programs throughout the year.
 Please check here regularly for updates on programs and opportunities when they become available or if you would like to be kept informed when grants become available, please email: firstname.lastname@example.org and include ‘Grants’ in the subject line.